How to Recover from a Binge Eating Disorder: Expert Tips from an Eating Disorder Therapist in Pennsylvania

 1. Continue to work with a binge eating therapist near you who is trauma informed and can support you in addressing other mental health concerns or life stressors.

 Finding an eating disorder therapist who also specializes in treating trauma can be difficult.
 Here at Reclaim Therapy, we treat eating disorders alongside of co-occurring mental health concerns.
 Many people struggling with binge eating disorder have a primary goal of feeling more normal around food.
 This is 100% legit, we want to help you feel less anxious and obsessed about food, too.
+It's important to remember that treating eating disorders often requires a specialized, multidisciplinary approach, involving a team of healthcare professionals to support your recovery.

 But, once your eating has normalized, it can feel important to dig a little deeper.
 Turning towards and working with anxiety, depression or symptoms of trauma that you might be experiencing.